aoloe/scribus-manual-troubleshooting/NOTES.md

 - set the preview level to "small" in the outline window.

+## Suddenly, I am no longer able to select frames and change their shape

+- Are you on the correct layer?
+- Is the layer locked?

 ## Missing fonts

 Jean says : In any case you will have to reset font prefences by deleting the checkfonts.xml and